gofynd/fdk-client-kotlin/documentation/platform/CONTENT.md

 | body | [BlogRequest](#BlogRequest) | yes | Request body |

-Use this API to create a blog.
+Generate and add a new blog.

 *Returned Response:*